ent/ent/doc/website/blog/tmp-versioned-migrations-sum-file.md

 2. The order matters
 3. SQL semantics are not checked automatically

-While both of the above should be detected in basic code review, it can slip the human eye, as it is error-prone.
+While all of the above should be detected in basic code review, it can slip the human eye, as it is error-prone.
 Therefore, an automated solution is a nice-to-have safety guard.

-The first issue is addressed by most management tools by saving a hash of the applied migration file to the managed database and comparing them with the files.
+The first issue is addressed by most management tools by saving a hash of the applied migration file to the managed database and comparing it with the files.
 If they don't match, the migration can be aborted.
-But this happens in a very late stage in a features' development cycle, and it could save both time and resources if this can be detected earlier.
+However, this happens in a very late stage in a features' development cycle, and it could save both time and resources if this can be detected earlier.